IntensiveCoLearning/english/Ocean_EICL1st.md

 Daily English Dictation 20

 - dictation: 放弃
-- answer: Saturday, an ultralight plane crashed into a ferris wheel at a rural festival in australia, yet somehow no one on the amusement ride nor the plane was hurt
+- answer: Saturday, an ultralight plane crashed into a ferris wheel at a rural festival in Australia, yet somehow no one on the amusement ride nor the plane was hurt
-- notes: ferris whell 法利士 摩天轮 urban-rural somehow/magically
+- notes: ferris whell 法利士 摩天轮 urban-rural somehow/magically, 超薄 ultra thin ultra edit

 ### 2024.6.28
+Daily English Dictation 21

+- dictation: heidi won the world over with her forever cute but slightly confused look
+- answer:
+- notes: won the world over 赢得喜爱由于

+Daily English Dictation 22

+- dictation:  expected complete by 2016
+- answer: The project to put them online is expected to be completed by 2016
+- notes: ct to  cte, monline , anticipated/expected/thought to be

+Daily English Dictation 23

+- dictation: sat cheat scandle in long iland school, 60 students
+- answer: An alleged SAT cheating scandal has been uncovered at a prestigious Long Island high school.
+This college student is accused of taking the college entrance exam for at least six students.
+- notes: alleged criminal, alleged murder, 还没法庭宣判, prestigious 著名的 赫赫有名的, accuse 指控

 ### 2024.6.29
+Daily English Dictation 24

+- dictation:
+- answer:
+- notes:

+Daily English Dictation 25

+- dictation:
+- answer:
+- notes:
 ### 2024.6.30

 ### 2024.6.31